Raffaello/com0com/README.md

 This project has been modernized to be compiled through `cmake`.

+This will support only x64 Windows 10 and later.

+For odler system use older versions.

+The generator required is `Visual Studio` due to the actual CMake/Ninja not able to compile .NET (are you sure?)

 ## Pre-requisites

 - WDK (Window Driver Kit) to be installed.